 - 1. Ensure the machine is parked and the engine is off. - 2.
 Loosen the jam nut on the rods connected directly to the hydro pumps. - 3.
-Adjust the rods. - Turning CCW lengthens rod & increases speed - Turning CW shortens rod & decreases speed - If the machine tracks to the left: lengthen the left rod or shorten the right rod. - If the machine tracks to the right: lengthen the right rod or shorten the left rod.
+Adjust the rods. - Turning CCW lengthens the rod and increases speed - Turning CW shortens the rod and decreases speed - If the machine tracks to the left: lengthen the left rod or shorten the right rod. - If the machine tracks to the right: lengthen the right rod or shorten the left rod.